 When the Biden administration eventually reveals what's expected to be an enormous infrastructure plan for the US, Senate Majority Leader Chuck Schumer thinks it very well may include hundreds of billions of dollars to swap Americans out of gasoline-powered cars and into electric vehicles.
-Essentially, we may witness, this time focused exclusively on swapping engines for batteries.
+Essentially, we may witness Cash for Clunkers 2.0, this time focused exclusively on swapping engines for batteries.

-Schumer told The Verge in an interview published Wednesday he plans to include this Cash-for-Clunkers-style plan he in President Joe Biden's forthcoming infrastructure bill, which will likely become the administration's next priority following the passage of COVID-19 relief and in the American Rescue Plan.
+Schumer told The Verge in an interview published Wednesday he plans to include this Cash-for-Clunkers-style plan he called for in 2019 in President Joe Biden's forthcoming infrastructure bill, which will likely become the administration's next priority following the passage of COVID-19 relief and economic stimulus in the American Rescue Plan.
 Biden also expressed support for a Schumer-style plan last year.
 As part of the plan, Schumer said Americans would receive a "substantial" and "deep" point-of-sale discount when trading in a gasoline- or diesel-powered car for a new EV.
 It's not clear how much of the price the federal government would cover, but according to The Verge, it would be more than the $7,500 federal tax credit currently available to EV buyers for qualifying EVs.
 Schumer's office did not immediately return Roadshow's request for comment on the proposal.

 The senator's plan faced a near-impossible climb in Congress during the Trump administration, but with Democrats in control of each branch of government, an electric Cash for Clunkers is far closer to reality than it was just two years ago.
 Even if plans fail to materialize in a final infrastructure bill, the Biden administration has its eye on expanding EV adoption -- as do other Democratic lawmakers.
 In February, the House of Representatives reintroduced the GREEN Act, which would reinstate and expand the federal tax credits available for EVs.
 The Biden administration also plans to convert the entire federal fleet to EVs, though a new USPS mail truck contract is quickly putting that promise to the test.